 Meanwhile, after having had sex, Manay makes Alex promise to have no other gay lover; Alex agrees, but asks Manay to get help for Bea’s blindness.
 Manay goes to the massage parlor as a heart-attack victim is being brought out and bumps into Kano.
 The two of them have a discussion about true love, with Kano confessing that Bea’s her true love although she couldn’t extract the same level of commitment from her, and Manay stating that he doesn’t believe that love is more than just an illusion.
 While taking Bea to her home in Chinatown, Manay admits to being cynical about people’s claims while Bea tells him she just ignores anything that’s irrelevant to her; they agree to meet later to look for an eye specialist.

 At the driveway of the hospital where Ade works, Manay, Bea, and Gaying are accosted by a mystic, who tells Bea that she (in an earlier existence) was an infamous 18th-century coquette who broke men’s hearts.
 The three ogle a movie shoot being set up but are shooed away by a policeman.
-At the hospital reception desk, Manay approaches the head nurse to call for Ade, whom he thinks could help Bea; the head nurse as well as the other nurses couldn’t find Ade’s name in the employees’ logbook, prompting an exchange of words between them and Manay.
-Ade is in fact at a rich man’s home, quarreling with the guy because of his excessive jealousy.
+At the hospital reception desk, Manay approaches the head nurse to call for Ade, who he thinks could help Bea; the head nurse as well as the other nurses couldn’t find Ade’s name in the employees’ logbook, prompting an exchange of words between them and Manay.
+Ade is in fact at a violent rich man’s home, quarreling with the guy because of his excessive jealousy.

 At the Luneta, the people’s park, Manay tells Febrero that Ade has been deceiving all of them, while his friends discuss how in love he is with the taxi driver, and as some cultists pray to the spirit of light and a poet extols the city to street urchins.
 When Febrero gets home he waits for Ade but responds coldly to her advances, causing her to confess how truly she loves him.
 At Alex’s home, Virgie takes another tranquilizer and goes outdoors; her husband steps out to comfort her, and she tells him how she misses their son’s youthful innocence.